dreimark/Moon/_posts/2020-05-16-mastering-openssl.md

 # Convert Certificate Formats

 A lot of different types of certificate are out there.
-Some possible conversion are described below.
+Some possible conversions are described below.

 ## Convert PEM to DER